Alluxio/alluxio/docs/Running-Tachyon-on-Virtual-Box.md

 # Destroy the cluster

-Under `deploy/vagrant` directory, you can run
+Under `deploy/vagrant` directory, you can run:

 ```bash
 $ ./destroy